Entrepreneurship Studio Program (ESP)

 The HMC Entrepreneurship Studio Program (ESP) invites students who want to develop entrepreneurial foundations and ideas.
 The program embraces entrepreneurship's potential for positive understanding, leadership, and impact.

 The goals of the Studio experience are that each team (1) deepens its understanding of a problem-space and audiences they have identified, (2) sharpens its ideas/solutions, creating prototypes to understand and illuminate those ideas.
 Team-led exploration and creativity are expected and essential!
 Also, ESP teams (3) will author pitches, plans, and other communications -- and practice them lots of times!
 And, teams (4) will research targetable markets and their accessibility.
-In short, the Studio builds foundational skills, both entrepreneurial and technical, valuable along many paths.
+In short, the Studio builds foundational skills, entrepreneurial and technical, with value for many future paths.

 To express interest in joining the Studio, your materials should include a team-based proposal.
 This page contains additional detail on the proposal parts, as well as a form for submitting your team's proposal.
 Most teams are 2-4 students who are excited to research and prototype at the overlap of a worthwhile problem and entrepreneurial opportunity.

 Here is the link to the Google form where you'll be able to upload your proposal.
-(A single pdf is perfect.
+A single pdf is perfect.
 You may need Google credentials.
-To be sure, only one proposal is needed per team. )
+Only one proposal is needed per team.

 Name of research group, project, or lab